 It was a thrill to see Jeremy and his guide stalking and finally landing a beautiful marble, and certainly the highlight of the trip.

 The Soča is also a popular river for other water sports and we saw a number of kayakers paddle past us throughout the day.
 Being an alpine stream, the water temperatures were cool and the locals were enjoying a refreshing swim in one area.
-As they lined up to take the plunge, it looked like a dare or lost bet as they jumped in and quickly made their way back to shore!
+As they lined up to take the plunge, it looked like a dare or lost a bet as they jumped in and quickly made their way back to shore!
 Me, I was glad that I was in waders!

 Our last night was spent in Bled, a picturesque little town within the Julian Alps set upon the glacial Lake Bled.
 The island with St. Mary’s Church in the middle of the lake is probably one of the most iconic images when you picture Slovenia.
 It is possible to take a gondola-like boat called a Pletna over to the island to ring the wishing bell in the church.
-Also be sure to try the vanilla-and-cream pastry called kremna rezina or kremšnita.
+Also, be sure to try the vanilla-and-cream pastry called kremna rezina or kremšnita.

 As we made our way back to Zagreb, we made a quick detour to stroll through the capital city of Ljubljana.
 Most of the core of the downtown area is pedestrianized along the Ljubljanica River with its tree-lined riverside walks.
 There are a number of bridges spanning the river built by native architect Jože Plečnik including the notable Triple Bridge and Dragon Bridge.
 After a walk along the river, we enjoyed a light lunch at one of the many outdoor cafes by the river.
 I could’ve spent the afternoon taking in the beautiful city, but we had just a few hours before meeting our group this evening for the welcome reception.

-In addition to the great fishing, the incredible scenery and the amazing history, it’s one of the best values for travel in Europe.
+In addition to the great fishing, the incredible scenery, and the amazing history, it’s one of the best values for travel in Europe.

 By: Kristene Fitzgerald